coronel08/my-notes/notes/docs/aws.md

                 * need to use the "X-Forwarded-For" header to get originating IP address of traffic.
                 * SSL Passthrough - data passes through fully encrypted
                 * SSL Termination / Offloading - load balancer decrypts traffic
-            * Network Load Balancer - TCP, TLS, UDP.
+            * Network Load Balancer - TCP, UDP, TLS(new SSL).
 Low Latency and high performance, IP's are static.
+Works on layer4/Transport of OSI model, the end to end connections using TCP or UDP
                 * exposes a public static IP.
 Doesn't support "X-Forwarded-For" header
                 * Availablity Zone - creates a load balancer in each Availablity Zone,
                 * Cross-Zone Load Balancing - Disabled by default, pay for inter AZ data if enabled (Data between availability zones)
+                * Supports targets by IP address, including targets outside VPC
             ![](https://media.datacumulus.com/aws-dva-pt/assets/pt4-q50-i1.jpg)
         * Scaling Policy Types (after scaling there is a default cooldown of 300 seconds before another scaling option can happen.)
             * Target Tracking scaling - Increase or decrease based on target value such as 60% cpu usage
             * Step Scaling - Increase or decrease based on scaling adjustments that vary by alarm breach
             * Simple Scaling - Increase or decrease based on a single scaling adjustment
             * Scheduled Actions - Schedule adjustments based on patterns and time

 * EC2 USer Data - can pass shell scripts and cloud-init directives.
 Used to run common configuration tasks.
 Run only during boot cycle when first launched but can be configured to run on restart.
     * scripts - executed with root privileges